hernancerm/bufpin.nvim/README.md

 ## Features

+- Display the pinned bufs in the tabline.
+- Expose an API to track the pinned bufs.
 - Out of the box key mappings to manage pinned bufs.
-- Expose an API to track a list of bufs.
-These tracked bufs are the "pinned" bufs.
 - Store the pinned bufs in session, for sessions either managed manually or through a plugin.
-- Display the pinned bufs in the tabline.
 - Auto-hide the tabline when there are no pinned bufs.
-- Display, at the end of the tabline, the last visited non pinned buf.

 ## Out of scope